 As disclosed in the Company's announcement dated on 5 June 2020, the Board has resolved to re-allocate approximately HK\$5.74 million of the unutilised net proceeds from expansion of catering business to supplementing the general working capital after careful consideration of the global economic environment and detailed evaluation of the Group's operation.
+The unutilised net proceeds of approximately HK\$1.7 million is expected to be utilised by July 2020 for the Group's business operation such as payment of rent and staff remuneration.

-The below table sets out intended use of net proceeds and utilisation of the net proceeds as at 31 March 2021:
+The below table sets out intended use of net proceeds, utilisation and the remaining balance of the net proceeds as at 31 March 2020 and the date of this report, respectively:

-Intended Utilisation Reallocation Utilisation use of net up to as at up to proceeds 31 March 2020 5 June 2020 31 March 2021 HK\$ million HK\$ million HK\$ million HK\$ million (approximately) (approximately) (approximately) (approximately) Expansion of catering business 5.98 0.24 (5.74) 0.24 General working capital 3.2 3.2 5.74 8.94 Total 9.18 3.44 9.18
+Intended use of net proceeds HK\$ million (approximately) Utilisation up to 31 March 2020 HK\$ million (approximately) Reallocation as at 5 June 2020 HK\$ million (approximately) Utilisation up to the date of this report HK\$ million (approximately) Remaining balance as at the date of this report HK\$ million (approximately) Expansion of catering business 5.98 0.24 (5.74) General working capital 3.2 3.2 5.74 7.24 1.7 Total 9.18 3.44 7.24 1.7